zsparal/api-documentation/source/reference/v1/refunds-api/get-refund.rst

 Retrieve a single refund by its ID.
 Note the original payment's ID is needed as well.

-If you do not know the original payment's ID, you can use the :ref:`refunds list endpoint <v1/refunds-list>`.
+If you do not know the original payment's ID, you can use the :doc:`refunds list endpoint </reference/v1/refunds-api/list-refunds>`.

 Parameters
 ----------